neomjs/neo/.github/NEOMJS_HISTORY.md

 <img alt="neo.mjs commit history" src="./images/neomjs-commit-history.png">

-I would also like a ***big*** thank you to everyone who provided feedback prior to the public release!
+I would also like to add a ***big thank you*** to everyone who provided feedback prior to the public release!

 Best regards
 Tobi